Medically reviewed by Drugs.com. Last updated on Jun 6, 2023.

-- Check for ticks often: Check your clothing, hair, and skin for ticks every 2 to 3 hours while you are outdoors.
+- Check your clothing, hair, and skin for ticks.
+Shower within 2 hours of coming indoors.
 Carefully check the hairline, armpits, neck, and waist.
 Check your pets and children for ticks.
 Remove ticks from pets the same way as you remove them from people.

 - You cannot remove the tick.

-- The tick's head is stuck in the skin.
+- The tick's head is stuck in your skin.